 Compère: Loretto Perkins

 Adjudicator: Kristian Chong

-The 32nd annual Preston Symphony Orchestra Youth Concerto Competition, where six amazing young musicians will each play a movement from a concerto, will take place on 8th September at Northcote Town Hall.
+The 32nd annual Preston Symphony Orchestra Youth Concerto Competition, where six amazing young musicians each played a movement from a concerto, took place on 8th September at Northcote Town Hall.

 Date: Sunday 8th September 2019